20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Towering buttes and desert vegetation with blue sky one of the most popular things to do in Arizona

 Monument Valley is one of the most iconic landscapes in Arizona and the entire United States.
-The skyline is dominated by towering sandstone buttes bursting out of flat and arid terrain.
+You’ll recognize the skyline dominating towering sandstone buttes bursting out of the flat and arid terrain if you’ve seen the movie Forrest Gump.
+And it’s just as impressive in real life.

 • Drive the 17 mile Tribal Valley Loop to all of the best scenic overlooks